ynput/ayon-dependencies-tool/README.md

 Implemented commands:
 - `install` - creates `dependencies/.venv` with requirements for this tool
 - `create` - runs main process to create new dependency package and uploads it.
-Expects `--bundle-name` argument
+Expects argument with name of Bundle (eg. `./start.ps1 create MyBundle`)
 - `listen` - starts service connecting to Ayon server and listening for events to trigger main process (TBD)